Dancing on Ice 2020 line up – meet the skating celebrities

 Age: 23

-Perri is not any stranger to dancing, however he isn’t too certain concerning the ice.
-The Range celebrity will certainly have the rhythm, however he should work exhausting to impress the judges, together with his former dance mate, Ashley Banjo.
+Perri is not any stranger to dancing, however he isn’t too positive concerning the ice.
+The Range famous person will certainly have the rhythm, however he should work laborious to impress the judges, together with his former dance mate, Ashley Banjo.

 Learn extra about Perri right here.